Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 *Example of convolution*

 After the convolution it is a common practice to add pooling to the model.
-Pooling results in shrinking the matrix representing the image by taking maximum values from small windows which are ‘walked over’ the current matrix.
+Pooling shrinks the matrix representing the image by taking maximum values from small windows which are ‘walked over’ the current matrix.
 The result is a smaller matrix but it still represents the given pattern.
 A smaller data is convenient for the neural networks and also makes the algorithm less sensitive which in the long run prevents overfitting.

 ![pooling](https://user-images.githubusercontent.com/84713157/121814117-b381da80-cc6f-11eb-97c8-13d84eb7795f.png)